espocrm/documentation/docs/administration/iis-server-configuration.md

 Note that all configuration settings listed here are made on **Windows Server 2019**.

-# To completely сonfigure IIS server for smooth EspoCRM v7 operation, do the following steps:
+To completely сonfigure IIS server for EspoCRM, do the following steps.

 ## Step 1.
 Physical Path adjusting